 Two month old Garrett enjoying a nap

 It’s changed my life.
 There are a variety of ways you can use a ring sling depending on the baby’s age (which you can check out on the Maya Wrap website).
 When we was itty bitty, Garrett liked to sit tummy to tummy with his feet wrapped up to sleep (the frog position).
 When he got a bit older (and bigger!) we started leaving his feet out.
 From about four months on, we primarily used the hip carry position.

 At that point, I found a pocket sling.
 It was -and is- great for the hip carry.
-Plus it’s smaller, so it fits in the diaper bag, and easier to put on.
-I’m not sure if I’d like it for a smaller baby though as it’s not adjustable.
+Plus, it’s smaller, so it fits in the diaper bag and is easier to put on.
+I’m not sure if I’d like it for a smaller baby, though as it’s not adjustable.

-Amazingly, Maya Wrap actually has their sling pattern on their website.
+Amazingly, Maya Wrap actually has its sling pattern on their website.
 The instructions are very easy to follow, but I want to make a few notes about it: